 - Provide yourself with incentive to clean the house.
 Wait until you have a project you hate worse than housework.
 Suddenly the housework becomes an excuse not to get the project done.
 One day years ago I was focusing on some work related classwork.
 Suddenly I remembered I had bought a new extendable duster thingy with disposable fluffy attachment that I hadn’t tried yet.
 So I got out my extender fluffy thingy and proceeded to dust the walls and the furniture.
 House dusted, classwork done but under slightly increased stress.

 - Housework is more fun when done a little at a time and when it is done to music blaring so you are distracted from what you are actually doing.
-I recommend belly dancing music because of the variable rates and beats of the music plus it is fun to dance to.
+I recommend hard rock or belly dancing music because of the variable rates and beats of the music plus they just stimulate you to want to dance, which is fun!
 If you dance to the music while you are performing your tasks, you may expect to burn some calories too!